animetosho/md5-optimisation/README.md

 Unfortunately, neither x86 nor ARM have a non-SIMD bit-select instruction, so this generally doesn’t help on widely used platforms, but it may be useful for multi-buffer implementations.

 The [SVE2](https://developer.arm.com/tools-and-software/server-and-hpc/compile/arm-instruction-emulator/resources/tutorials/sve/sve-vs-sve2/introduction-to-sve2) instruction set has a [`NBSL` instruction](https://developer.arm.com/documentation/ddi0602/2021-09/SVE-Instructions/NBSL--Bitwise-inverted-select-?lang=en), which can be remove the need for the NOT operation.
-Unfortunately, due to the destructive nature of this instruction, a move is still required.
+Unfortunately, due to the destructive nature of this instruction, a move is still required, though this might be eliminated if the uArch supports `MOVPRFX` elimination (Cortex X3/A715/A520 or later).

 ### x86: AVX512 (VL extension)

 Although SIMD doesn’t seem useful for (single buffer) MD5, AVX512 adds some useful instructions for the task, namely [rotate](https://www.felixcloutier.com/x86/vprold:vprolvd:vprolq:vprolvq) and [ternary-logic](https://en.wikipedia.org/wiki/AVX-512#Bitwise_ternary_logic).
 The latter instruction allows all of MD5’s mixing functions (F, G, H, I) to be [implemented in a single instruction](http://www.0x80.pl/articles/avx512-ternary-functions.html#md5-sha-1-and-sha-2-hashing-new), which is quite helpful in shortening the dependency chain as the `b` input only needs one operation before merging with `a`.

 There are some AVX512 implementations of MD5 already out there which exploit this (such as Intel’s [isa-l_crypto](https://github.com/intel/isa-l_crypto/blob/master/md5_mb/md5_mb_x16x2_avx512.asm)), however they focus on multi-buffer.
 Because AVX512 instructions shorten the dependency chain, it performs significantly better than scalar implementations, even if only one 32-bit lane is being used.

+It’s worth pointing out that AMD’s Zen4 has a 2 cycle latency on vector bit-rotate, which makes AVX512 undesirable for MD5, so at the time of writing, only Intel AVX512 is beneficial.

 Note that [AMD’s XOP instruction set](https://en.wikipedia.org/wiki/XOP_instruction_set) actually supports enough functionality to be roughly as efficient as AVX512 (F/G is a single [`VPCMOV` instruction](https://en.wikipedia.org/wiki/XOP_instruction_set#Vector_conditional_move), H/I only need `b` to go through one operation), however, XOP is only available on AMD family 15h (aka [Bulldozer line](https://en.wikipedia.org/wiki/Bulldozer_(microarchitecture))) processors.
 All such processors have a minimum 2 cycle latency for SIMD instructions, making the idea pointless for a fast single-buffer implementation.